home-assistant/home-assistant.io/source/_components/tradfri.markdown

 You will be prompted to configure the gateway through the Home Assistant interface, Enter the security key when prompted and click configure

 <p class='note'>
-If you see an "Unable to connect" message, restart the gateway and try again
+If you see an "Unable to connect" message, restart the gateway and try again.
 </p>

 The gateway can also be manually configured by adding the following lines to your `configuration.yaml` file: